Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 What we suggest you do is to think about which files/folders you wouldn't want a stranger to see in the unfortunate event that you lose your Pwnagotchi.
 At the same time, though, don't encrypt the entire contents of the disk, otherwise your Pwnagotchi will no longer boot up.

-A list of common directories that contains sensitive data and should be encrypted are:
+A list of common directories that contain sensitive data and should be encrypted are:

 - Config directory: `/etc/pwnagotchi`
 - Handshakes directory: `/root/handshakes`